tejastank/his_pursuit/README.md

 Eclipse with pydev or LiClipse

 ## Work Submit
 All your work should be submitted in a seperate branch.
 Don't commit to master directly.
 This is how we make sure only good codes will be merged to master.
-We will follow the partial merge approach.
 I will merge everbody's code into the master branch in every 2 - 3 days.
-Please make sure you merge back the changes to your branch, or, to make it simple, create a new branch afterwards.
+Please make sure you merge back the changes to your branch after master is updated, or, to make it simple, create a new branch afterwards.

 To create a seperate branch, run: